 At the urging of parents, in early 2011, the Company took another step in its evolution.
 We incorporated and rebranded as Music and Play with a goal of continuing to offer leading music programs as well as launching new private lesson and vocal and theatre arts programming.
 This more robust arts education curriculum allowed students to continue their arts education through a variety of disciplines and on a variety of instruments including piano, guitar, strings, woodwinds, percussion and voice.

 With this rebranding also came a move to a larger space – our 2,200 sf home in the Aspen Landing Shopping Centre.
 With almost 600 students coming through our doors in early 2013, there was still one piece needed to complete the overall performing arts approach that we had in mind for our students.
 So, in early May 2013, we added the final piece of the puzzle – a dance program for all ages.
 This completed Music and Play’s transition to a full, integrated performing arts school.
 In order to accommodate this programming expansion, we also added another 1,500 sf of space to our current studio and in the summer of 2015 undertook a minor renovation to address an increase in demand for private lessons from our continually growing student base.

 At Music and Play, we have always sought out the best curricula for our classes and continue to look for new ways to challenge our young artists.
 Over the years, for music it has meant introducing older group piano classes as well as a new unparented Music Adventures program – for families who could not attend parented classes.
 In the fall of 2017, we transitioned to the newly revised Keyboard Adventures: The Safari™ program for our age 4-1/2 to 12 group music students.

-For theatre and dance, it’s always been about the individual growth of our students – not only one big performance – BUT WE HAVE THOSE TOO.
-All this means finding the right teachers who can lead and inspire our young performers.
+For musical theatre and theatre, it’s always been about the individual growth of our students – not only one big performance – BUT WE HAVE THOSE TOO.
+All this means finding the right mix of teachers who can lead and inspire our young performers.